zekitez/WandDeuze/README.md

  https://iconmonstr.com/car-7-png/

-Some replies from the WallBax with attributes are: attribute status_id or status, attribute status_description, (derived) is plugged in
+Some replies from the WallBox with attributes are (per line): attribute status_id or status, attribute status_description, (derived) is plugged in
 - 161, "Ready", no
 - 179, "Connected: waiting for next schedule", yes